Publishing and Automation

 What is a workflow?

-A workflow is an automated process defined in a YAML file inside the .github/workflows/ directory.
-Each workflow contains one or more jobs, and each job contains one or more steps.
+A workflow is an automated process defined in a YAML file inside the .github/workflows/ directory of your repository.
+(If you have never heard about YAML yet, you might want to check out this YAML introduction) Each workflow contains one or more jobs, and each job contains one or more steps.

 When does a workflow run?